 Attend Nursing School

-You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to become a registered nurse.
+You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to becoming a registered nurse.
 ADN-prepared nurses may want to take the additional step of completing their BSN degree.

 -